coq/coq/doc/sphinx/addendum/type-classes.rst

 particular support for typeclasses:

-+ They automatically set the maximally implicit status for typeclass arguments, making derived functions as easy to use as class methods.
++ They automatically set the maximally implicit status for typeclass arguments, making derived functions as easy to use as typeclass methods.
   In the example above, ``A`` and ``eqa`` should be set maximally implicit.
-+ They support implicit quantification on partially applied type classes (:ref:`implicit-generalization`).
++ They support implicit quantification on partially applied typeclasses (:ref:`implicit-generalization`).
 Any argument not given as part of a typeclass binder will be automatically generalized.
 + They also support implicit quantification on :ref:`superclasses`.